Distribution estimation and change-point estimation for time series via DNN-based GANs: Monte Carlo and Empirical Applications

 \subsection{An example of the Algorithm \ref{alg:the_alg}}

-We now present an example of single change-point detection for time series so as to illustrate the usefulness of our proposed detection algorithm. { Specifically, we generate a sequence of 23-dimensional 10500 time-series samples $\{\boldsymbol{y}_k\}_{k=1}^{10500}$ with a single change-point, where $\boldsymbol y_k$ is generated by
+We now present an example of change-point estimation for time series so as to illustrate the usefulness of our proposed estimation algorithm. { Specifically, we generate a sequence of 23-dimensional 10500 time-series samples $\{\boldsymbol{y}_k\}_{k=1}^{10500}$ with a single change point, where $\boldsymbol y_k$ is generated by